+Keep in mind that the purpose of this page is to point you to only the truly productive and efficient sites.
 The best job sites are far and few.
 There are many, many out there, but few actually have real content to help you in your entry level job search.
-Here is our list of the top three:
+Here is our list of the top four:

-Don't get blown away by the sheer immensity of the number of jobs and the exhaustion level you might encounter in attempting to sift through jobs, especially at The Big Three.
-Once you have a clear focus on what you are looking for, set up a job search agent at CollegeGrad.com as well as the other general sites.
-That way, you will get an e-mail whenever a new job is posted that meets your specific criteria.
-But make sure your job search agent is specific enough so that you don't get inundated with useless job postings which do not meet your needs.
-Do not worry if you get it wrong the first time you set up your job search agent, since you can always change it in the future.
+Don't get blown away by the sheer immensity of the number of jobs and the exhaustion level you might encounter in attempting to sift through jobs, especially at The Big Four noted above.
+Once you have a clear focus on what you are looking for, set up a job search alert at CollegeGrad.com as well as the other general sites.
+That way, you will get periodic emails about new jobs that are posted that meet your specific criteria.
+But make sure your job search alert is specific enough so that you don't get inundated with useless job postings which do not meet your needs.
+Do not worry if you get it wrong the first time you set up your job search alert, since you can always change it in the future.